 So, is there anything an attorney can do for a Client facing the short end of the stick in by virtue of a failure to qualify for similar social security benefits than their spouse will be enjoying?
 There is hope, and our statute provides room for Courts to fashion “equitable” judgments so long as an ruling does not clearly run afoul of the Hisquerdo holding.

-The best answer I believe is to stress the North Carolina Statutory requirement to consider the following factors in determine whether or not an equal division is equitable:
+The best answer we believe is to stress the North Carolina Statutory requirement to consider the following factors in determining whether or not an equal division is equitable:

-- any direct contribution to an increase in value of separate property which occurs during the course of the marriage
+- Any direct contribution to an increase in the value of separate property which occurs during the course of the marriage

 Clearly, pointing out social security is not “considering or offsetting it” necessarily.
 Secondly, the holding in the Idaho case of Phipps v.
 Phipps, 124 Idaho 775 (1993) offers a valuable discussion of how that Court upheld a division requiring Husband to use his multi resource retirement to equalize a divisions after reviewing social security benefits in addition to the other revenue streams.
 The Court did not require the payments to come from Social Security, but directly from the other spouse.